Word Gems

 And while this is valuable attestation, in the final analysis, words from others will not substantially convince, even if we want to believe.
 We need more.
 What is that “more”?

-On this page you are reading one of a cluster of several articles which speak to a concealed, non-material, aspect to romantic love: the topics under review include the esoteric labels of “no you and no me,” “existential beauty,” “touching foreheads in the Dazzling Darkness,” “the rest of God,” “consonance with the whole,” the mystical experience – all these, from various angles, address the issue of “one particular girl for one particular boy”.
+This page is one of a cluster of articles which speak to a concealed, non-material, aspect of romantic love: the topics under review include the esoteric labels of “no you and no me,” “existential beauty,” “touching foreheads in the Dazzling Darkness,” “the rest of God,” “consonance with the whole,” the mystical experience – all these, from various angles, address the issue of “one particular girl for one particular boy”.

 However, once again, mere words, writings filled with them, cannot assuage the doubts of the deeper person.
 But here’s what will.

-Finding your true mate is more a function of first finding yourself, your “true self.”
-And when you do, as you sharpen the focus of the “internal radar,” at the right time, when she crosses your “hidden guidance field,” the inner soul energies, possibly, long dormant, will suddenly rise from the ancient depths, even against your will, launching skyward, like Poseidon missiles on target - and you will no longer need to ask the question, “How can I find my true love among an ocean of pretty fish?”
+Finding the true mate is more a function of first finding oneself, the “true self.”
+And when we do, as we sharpen the focus of the “internal radar,” at the right time, when she crosses one's “hidden guidance field,” the inner soul energies, possibly, long dormant, will suddenly rise from the ancient depths, even against one's will, launching skyward, like missiles on target - and then we'll no longer need to ask the question, “How can I find my true love among an ocean of pretty fish?”

 It will be more than obvious.
-You may forget your name and where you live, but you will not suffer confusion concerning the veracity of “one particular girl for one particular boy”.
+You may forget your name and where you live, but you will not be confused concerning the veracity of “one particular girl for one particular boy”.
 And a million years from now, along with each intervening day, you will still recall, and thrill to, that first moment when you “came alive” - to her.

 ‘no distance,’ ‘no you and no me’, and the future of erotic love in Summerland

-K. Elenchus, I’d like to offer a brief summary statement – primarily on the concept of “distance” – but also extend this somewhat.
+K. Elenchus, I’d like to offer another brief summary statement – primarily on the concept of “distance” – but also extend this somewhat.

 E. I think “distance” is an extremely important idea and we’ve hardly begun to mine the riches with it.